 Morbidity with temporary disability and examination in medical institutions

-Criteria for assessing incidence rateswith temporary disability
+Criteria for assessing morbidity rateswith temporary disability

-Method of analysis of morbidity with temporary disability
+Methodology for analyzing morbidity with temporary disability

 b. lifestyle, bad habits (alcohol abuse, smoking, drug addiction);